-Reflecting on Church #16: If Only They Were Friendly
+Reflecting on Church #16: If Only They Were a Friendly Church

 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #16.

-Aside from interacting with another couple (who were also visitors), one greeter, and the two pastors, no one else of the hundreds of people present talked to us: not before, not during, and not after.
+Aside from interacting with another couple (who were also visitors), one greeter, and the two pastors, no one else of the hundreds of people present talked to us.
+There was no interaction before the service, nothing during the service, and none after the service ended.
 I couldn’t even make eye contact with anyone to show I was open for conversation.

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.